Urban Research and Projects

 Citizen engagement

 We must ask the question, who is the city for?
-The answer is - for the citizens.
-Therefore citizens must be engaged in the development and planning of a city.
+The answer is –- for the citizens.
+Therefore citizens must be engaged in the development and, planning and management of a city.
 They need to know what they can expect in terms of services and standards and ensure the government delivers quality urban infrastructure to its citizens.
-Some examples of the work we do are:

 Influencing youth and bringing awareness around urban development to students